yaraalaa0/hrc_Sofar/README.md

 ### 1- Fast cube collection using one arm at a time (Recommended)

-The moveit controller uses normal planning to pose target for all the four trajectories (rarely, it leads to non-straight motions in the 2nd and 3rd trajectories).
+The moveit controller uses normal planning to pose targets for all the four trajectories.
+In some rare cases, it leads to non-straight motions of the eef in the 2nd and 3rd trajectories.
 The task manager only uses one arm at a time to move the cubes.

 - Start the ROS-Unity communication and the task manager node: